 NEW TO THE TAYLOR DNA PROJECT OR WANT TO JOIN?

 If you're interested in being a part of Taylor Family Genes please click the "Join" button.
 You may click on the pricing link or scroll down to "Type of Test" and look at the drop-down box to determine the type of test you want.
-Clicking on the link does not obligate you to join if you fill in no information, but will provide the group prices for the test that interests you.
+Clicking on the link does not obligate you to join if you fill in no information, but will provide the group prices for the tests that interest you.

 Taylor Family Genes now requires prior approval to join.
 You must have a DNA test by FTDNA and meet at least one of the criteria below:

-- Bear the Taylor surname.
+- Bear the Taylor surname; OR

 - Demonstrate a high-quality Y-DNA match with a person bearing the Taylor surname.
 The match shall be reviewed by administration as to project's match criteria.
 OR